notsobigcompany/CardStack/README.md

 ![Card stack](Preview.gif)

-CardStack mimics the behaviour of the photo stack in iMessage, first introduced in iOS 15.
+CardStack mimics the behaviour of the photo stack in iMessage, as well as the "Top Stories" in [Big News](https://bignews.app).

 ## Overview
 You create stacks dynamically from an underlying collection of data.
 Each item in the collection must conform to `Identifiable`.